 - beware of adverts on social media channels and paid for/sponsored adverts online

 - use the Financial Services Register and Warning List to check who you’re dealing with.

 - do not click links or open emails from senders you don't already know

 - avoid being rushed or pressured into making a decision

 - if a firm calls you unexpectedly, use the contact details on the Register to check that you’re dealing with the genuine firm

 - not give out personal details (bank details, address, existing insurance/pensions/investment details).

 If you suspect a scam, call Action Fraud straight away on 0300 123 2040.

-TPR, the FCA and TPAS have also jointly prepared this letter to warn members that transferring from a defined benefit (DB) scheme like the LGPS to a defined contribution (DC) scheme during the COVID-19 crisis is unlikely to be in their best long term interests.
+TPR, the FCA and TPAS (now part of MoneyHelper) have also jointly prepared this letter to warn members that transferring from a defined benefit (DB) scheme like the LGPS to a defined contribution (DC) scheme during the COVID-19 crisis is unlikely to be in their best long term interests.
 This letter warns members not to make rash decisions during the pandemic and urges them to think very carefully before making any transfer decisions at this time.
 It contains important information on points members should consider before making a decision and where they should go for impartial advice.

 On 08/11/2021 the government laid The Occupational and Personal Pension Schemes (Conditions for Transfers) Regulations 2021, which came into effect on 30/11/2021.